 Latkes are also part of the traditional Hanukkah celebration.
 Because they’re fried in oil, they symbolize the miracle of the oil that burned for 8 nights in the holy temple.

 The best potatoes to use for latkes ~

-The best kind of potato to use for latkes are starchy potatoes, like russets.
-The extra starch helps bind the potato pancakes together, and russets have a fluffy texture when cooked, which results in a lighter latke.
+The best kind of potato to use for latkes are starchy potatoes, like russets, aka baking potatoes.
+The extra starch helps bind the potato pancakes together.
+Russets have a fluffy texture when cooked, which results in a lighter latke.